sergio11/passwordless_authentication_architecture/README.md

   <img src="https://img.shields.io/badge/Docker-2CA5E0?style=for-the-badge&logo=docker&logoColor=white" />
 </p>

+Also you can read more detail information about this project [in this Medium article](https://medium.com/better-programming/a-passwordless-authentication-architecture-based-on-a-one-time-code-approach-2ef30d0f25d8).

 ## What is passwordless authentication?

 In online authentication, a passwordless authentication system is any process that authenticates the user without using a password, more specifically is the verification of a user's identity by a method that does not require a password.
 It is important to make a clear distinction between the different methods used to deliver passwordless authentication.
 Some are more secure and some provide a better user experience.
 This architecture has been implemented using the one-time passwords (OTPs) solution.
 They are best known for multi-factor authentication processes, but one-time passwords or one-time codes can also be used as a standalone authentication method.